 Remember the opening line of The Great Gatsby:

-The arrogant, the totally selfish, the foul-mouth, the homeless and the alcoholic may not have had the kind of upbringing you had.
-Show empathy and treat them with respect as you would with more fortunate people.
+The arrogant, the totally selfish, the foul-mouth, the homeless and the alcoholic may not have had the kind of upbringing you had, so show empathy and treat them with respect as you would with more fortunate people.

 Karate is the art of self-defense, first and foremost.
 We should only use what we learn in karate to defend ourselves and not to provoke conflicts and seek violent encounters.